MaterializeInc/materialize/doc/developer/design/20210311_prometheus_source.md

 # Summary

-This design doc introduces a way to import data from prometheus metrics endpoints into materialized views that can be inspected with SQL commands.
+This design doc introduces a way to import data from our internal prometheus registry into materialized views that can be inspected with SQL commands.

 # Goals